Skip advert

 Advertisement - Article continues below

-Step inside the Amarok and the cabin features plenty of leather and metallic trim, while the portrait-orientated 12-inch touchscreen runs VW’s own software and graphics.
+Step inside the Amarok and you’ll find plenty of leather and metallic trim, while the portrait-orientated 12-inch touchscreen runs VW’s own software and graphics.
 Most models also get wireless smartphone charging and connectivity, a 360-degree camera system, adaptive cruise control, matrix LED headlights and even ambient lighting.
-However, all of these premium touches mean the VW also carries a premium price tag.
+However, all of these premium touches mean the VW also carries a premium price tag, making it one of the more expensive pick-up trucks on this list as standard.

 Advertisement - Article continues below